StPfeffer/rust-api/README.md

 `sqlx migrate add -r "description"`

-To syncronize the database schema with out migration scripts, execute:
+To syncronize the database schema with the migration scripts in "/migrations", execute:

 `sqlx migrate run`